seetadev/EtherGlance/README.md

 # EtherGlance

-Developer tool to enable tabulation, computation, visualization, data management for developers to build solutions for the bottom of pyramid in the areas of healthcare using a variety of key blockchain protocols, AWS Comprehend, Sagemaker, AWS ASDI OpenAQ and UCSC Genome Browser datasets and OSS spreadsheet (EtherCalc) solutions.
+Developer tool to enable tabulation, computation, visualization, data management for developers to build solutions for the bottom of pyramid in the areas of healthcare using a variety of key blockchain protocols, AWS Comprehend, Sagemaker, AWS ASDI OpenAQ and UCSC Genome Browser datasets, Expert.ai NLP APIs for getting insights from radiology reports and OSS spreadsheet (EtherCalc) solutions.

 # AWS Comprehend: